 Photon CounterGATED COUNTERINTERFACESLidar DetectorsHybrid SupplyCompetitors

-Links to Detectors and other photon counters are provided as a convenience.
+Links to Detectors and other photon counting sources are provided as a convenience.
 Marina Photonics has confidence that the end user can discern fact from specs spin.
-Marina Photonics specializes in sustained Gigahertz Photon Counting that is AFFORDABLE!
+Marina Photonics specializes in sustained Gigahertz Gated TCSPC Photon Counting that is AFFORDABLE!

 TTL photon counting output devices often have 10 ns pulse-widths creating 10ns dead times.
 Not being able to count during output to a computer is also dead time.
 Alternating Counters in a photon counter always have dead time.